ZMINA organised a side event about the occupied Crimea at the Forum 2000 in Prague

 She mentioned those who are still illegally detained: Appaz Kurtamet, Bohdan Ziza, Iryna Danylovych, the Akhtemov brothers and hundreds of other civilian prisoners of the Kremlin.
 “We are obliged to fight for their dignity and freedom, for their right to return home.
 I urge you to join forces to bring these people back.
 After all, independence and will are not just words,” she called for action.

 “80 years ago, the Stalinist regime brutally deported Crimean Tatars to Central Asia.
-These oppressing days are coming back to Europe,” said the Deputy Director of the Human Rights and Transition Policy Department of Ministry of Foreign Affairs of the Czech Republic Zdeňka Caisová.
+These oppressing days are coming back to Europe,” said the Deputy Director of the Human Rights and Transition Policy Department of the Ministry of Foreign Affairs of the Czech Republic Zdeňka Caisová.
 She said that the international community works on bringing those responsible to accountability and holds Ukraine high on the agenda.
 In particular, the Czech Republic keeps putting efforts into covering the topic of occupied Crimea intentionally too, supports Ukrainian civil society and independent media, includes names of those in need in the statements, and hosted the 2nd Parliamentary Summit of the Crimea platform.

 Speakers called the participants of the event to implement sanctions against those responsible for human rights violations in the occupied Crimea, support the reintegration policy of the occupied territories of Ukraine, engage in the Crimea platform’s activities, spread information about those detained and call for their release, as well as write the “Letters to Free Crimea“.